Back to insights

 Published

-Remittances to Sub-Saharan Africa crossed $100 billion in 2025 — a number larger than total foreign direct investment and more than three times the value of official development assistance to the region.
-And yet, in most national budgets, this capital flow is treated as a footnote rather than a strategy.
+Remittances to Sub-Saharan Africa crossed $100 billion in 2025 — larger than total FDI and three times official development assistance.

 What Earn-Learn-Return actually means

-1. Earn — the worker accesses a higher-wage international labour market through a fair, structured pathway and, critically, captures more of that wage than they would under a fee-charging model.
+1. Earn — the worker accesses a higher-wage market through a fair pathway.

-2. Learn — the placement is treated as a skills-development stage, not just a transactional job, with formal recognition of capability acquired (sector qualifications, language, supervisory experience).
+2. Learn — the placement is treated as a skills-development stage.

-3. Return — the return is anticipated, supported and connected to a reintegration pathway: small-business credit, employer matching, public-sector re-entry, or onward placement.
+3. Return — the return is anticipated, supported and connected to a reintegration pathway.

 Stay close to the platform